TimmyR/minesweeper/README.md

     pip3 install -e .

-You can then run the game by typing `minesweeper` in the command line.
+You can then run the game by typing "minesweeper" in the command line.
 You need to have the numpy package installed on your computer.